 3/6: Joline wants to generate her income as a seamstress.
 We provided her with a sewing machine and start-up capital.
 “At last, I can get started,” says Joline and steps on the sewing machine pedal.

 4/6: Our team at Newlands Clinic supports these women with regular mentoring.
 We want to make sure they are establishing their businesses successfully.

 5/6: Joline sells her garments at a small stall and acquires new customers with a sign.
 “My life has changed completely,” says Joline “I now provide for my family and pursue my dreams.”

 6/6: She invests her income partially in building a small house for her children and herself: “My biggest wish is for a home of our own that no one can take away from us ever again.”

 Our new empowerment project assists seriously vulnerable women who are suffering from HIV.
 After their recruitment, these women learn the basics to run a business, receive start-up capital and materials.
 Our team assists HIV-positive women with mentoring and practical tips from the beginning until the establishment of their businesses.
-Thanks to the support of the Jansen PrimeSteps Foundation after a successful pilot the second group of women started to build their businesses to look after their families and give them back a perspective.
+Thanks to the support of the Jansen PrimeSteps Foundation, the participants work towards becoming independent businesswomen to provide for their families and give them back a perspective.